Daremonic/payswitch-docs/payswitcher-cloud/connectors/test-a-payment-with-connector.md

 ---
-description: Make test payments through preferred connector via Hyperswitch
+description: Make test payments through preferred connector via PaySwitcher
 ---

 # Test a Payment with connector

 {% hint style="info" %}
-This section gives you an overview of how to make test payments via Hyperswitch.
+This section gives you an overview of how to make test payments via PaySwitcher.
 {% endhint %}

 ## Test the Configuration using Dashboard